A quick Web search will reveal many misconceptions regarding what constitutes fractal music.

 During an informal discussion in 2003 regarding the apparent lack of clarity associated with the subject, the late Benoit Mandelbrot suggested to Harlan Brothers that he undertake a mathematically rigorous treatment of fractal music.
 The first result was a lecture and lab that Harlan presented at the 2004 Fractal Geometry Summer Workshop at Yale.
 He has subsequently published several papers on the subject.
 "Structural Scaling in Bach’s Cello Suite No. 3," (Fractals Vol. 15, No. 1, 2007) reveals musical structure related to the Cantor set and helps to establish a mathematical foundation for the classification of fractal music.
 "Intervallic Scaling in the Bach Cello Suites," (Fractals Vol. 17, No. 4, 2009) describes a novel and robust approach to establishing the existence of power-laws in music.

-His chapter entitled "The Fractal Nature of Music" will be appearing this spring in the World Scientific Publishing book "Benoit Mandelbrot: A Life in Many Dimensions" (World Scientific Publishing, May 2015).
+His chapter entitled "The Nature of Fractal Music" appears in the new book "Benoit Mandelbrot: A Life in Many Dimensions" (World Scientific Publishing, May 2015).
 He also produced a compilation of fractal music in honor of Mandelbrot for Science Writers 2010, hosted at the Yale Peabody Museum.
 The program and dedication can be found here.

 Harlan currently appears in Michael Lawrence's new documentary, Bach & Friends where he discusses the work of Johann Sebastian Bach, mathematics, and fractal geometry.
 The film includes his zoom animation into the Mandelbrot set.
 Here is information regarding the fractal zoom.
 An article by Stephen Ornes about Harlan's research on fractal structure in the music Bach appears in the Proceedings of the National Academy of Sciences.